aAbstract/ROS-Tutorial/part_3_ros_network_setup/README.md

 - To simulate the ROS network shown in the diagram, I will use my PC as the **MCP** machine and
 I will create a KVM virtual machine and install **Ubuntu Server LTS** on it
 this KVM instance will be the **RCS** machine
-- After finished this setup here is my network config
+- After finishing this setup here is my network config
 ```bash
 ubuntu@mcp:~$ ifconfig virbr0